Polarization of $\Lambda$ and $\overline{\Lambda}$ hyperons along the beam direction in Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV

-The resolution of the second order event planes reconstructed in the TPC, V0A, and V0C detectors are estimated using the 3 sub-event method with the set of (TPC, V0A, V0C) and (V0, TPC-left ($-0.8<\eta<-0.1$), TPC-right ($0.1<\eta< 0.8$)) event planes~\cite{Poskanzer:1998yz}.
-For mid-central collisions, the event-plane resolution peaks at $\sim 0.88$ for the TPC and $\sim 0.84$ for the combined V0A and V0C detectors.
-The results obtained using the event planes constructed in the TPC and V0 detectors are found to be consistent with each other and combined to reduce the statistical uncertainty taking into account the correlations between the reaction planes reconstructed in two detectors.
+The correction for the resolution of the second order event planes reconstructed in the TPC, V0A, and V0C detectors are estimated using the three-subevent method with the set of [TPC, V0A, V0C] and [V0, TPC-left ($-0.8<\eta<-0.1$), TPC-right ($0.1<\eta< 0.8$)] event planes~\cite{Poskanzer:1998yz}.
+For mid-central collisions, the event-plane resolution correction peaks at $\sim 0.88$ for the TPC and $\sim 0.84$ for the combined V0A and V0C detectors.
+The results obtained using the event planes reconstructed in the TPC and V0 detectors are found to be consistent with each other and are combined to reduce the statistical uncertainty considering the correlations between the event planes reconstructed in two detectors.
 The $\pzstwo$ measured for \lam and $\overline\Lambda$ hyperons are consistent with each other as expected for the polarization due to the elliptic flow induced vorticity and combined to calculate the average hyperon polarization along the beam direction.
 A large fraction of the measured \lam and $\overline\Lambda$ hyperons originate from the decay of heavier resonances.
 In Ref.~\cite{Becattini:2016gvu} it was shown that under the assumption of similar vorticity induced polarization for all final-state particles, the effect of feed-down is small, of the order of 15\%.
 Similar to the previous STAR measurement~\cite{Adam:2019srw}, this measurement is not corrected for this effect.